 Outside the town centre, Cookstown's play provision is comprised of a number of rural locations.
 Given the large proportion of households located in these settlements and villages, it is felt that the existence of play facilities in these locations hold social and environmental importance.
 Indeed this thinking is in line with the Mid Ulster Local Development Plan and the acknowledgement that its policies and the recommendations within this Strategy are subject to Rural Proofing.
 The Northern Ireland Assembly recently embarked on an exercise to enhance the rural proofing process by placing it on a statutory footing.
 As a result, the Rural Needs Act received Royal Assent on the 9th May 2016 and will commence for Local Council's on 1 June 2017.
-The Act seeks to safeguard the needs of rural councils to consider the needs of rural dwellers when developing policies and delivering public services.
-This new legislation, imposes a statutory duty on Mid Ulster Council to consider rural needs when developing, adopting, implementing or revising policies, strategies and plans and designing and delivering public services
+The Act seeks to safeguard the needs of rural communities, to promote a fair and inclusive rural society by introducing a duty on government and councils to consider the needs of rural dwellers when developing policies and delivering public services.
+This new legislation, imposes a statutory duty on Mid Ulster Council to consider rural needs when developing, adopting, implementing or revising policies, strategies and plans and designing and delivering public services33

-The 6 zones within Cookstown in Figure 14 are shown in detail in the accompanying 'Public Parks and Play Strategic Plan - Map Report Cookstown'.
+The 6 zones within Cookstown in Figure 16 are shown in detail in the accompanying 'Public Parks and Play Strategic Plan - Map Report Cookstown'.
 In this report, maps showing the current provision are mapped against population of 0-15 year olds as well as household pointer data.
-The recommendations made within Table 14 are then shown to provide a visual of how the recommendations could potentially shape play provision in Cookstown.
+The recommendations made within Table 16 are then shown to provide a visual of how the recommendations could potentially shape play provision in Cookstown.